nickabattista/IB2d/README.txt

 [2] N.A.
 Battista, W.C.
 Strickland, L.A.
 Miller, IB2d a Python and MATLAB implementation of the immersed boundary method, Bioinspir.
 Biomim.
 12(3):036003 (2017)
 [3] N.A.
 Battista, W.C.
 Strickland, A. Barrett, L.A.
 Miller, IB2d Reloaded: a more powerful Python and MATLAB implementation of the immersed boundary method, Math.
 Meth.
 App.
 Sci., 1-26 (2017)

+%%%%% FOR PYTHON SPECIFIC INSTRUCTIONS, PLEASE SEE README IN pyIB2d %%%%%

 This code is capable of creating Lagrangian Structures using:
  	1. Springs (* linear, non-linear, damped *)
  	2. Beams (*torsional springs or non-invariant beams *)